We create fun age appropriate packs for each student that is about 2 years of age or older.

 Self Help/Adaptive

-One of the best things about enrolling your child in a childcare and preschool is that they can begin to rely on themselves a bit.
-While they have been relying on you, the parent, since the moment they were born, they are now spending an extended amount of time away from you, meaning they have to rely on themselves and only themselves.
-One of the most important ways children learn to help themselves is when they begin to go through potty-training, which we work with each child when they are showing signs and are developmental ready.
+One of the best things about enrolling your child in a childcare and preschool is that they can begin to become more independant.
+While they have been relying on you, the parent, since the moment they were born, they are now spending an extended amount of time away from you, meaning they have to rely on themselves (with guidence from their teachers of course).
+One of the most important ways children learn to help themselves is when they begin to go through potty-training, which we assist each child with when they are showing signs of interest and are developmental ready.

 Morals/Values